To enjoy the full Mail & Guardian online experience: please upgrade your browser

 "Israel will not sacrifice its vital interests for the sake of obtaining the world's applause," he said in Prague.

 Israel's housing minister has said construction work in E1 will not begin for at least a year.
-Commenting on the subcommittee's session, the defence official said it was a "procedural, preliminary stage".

 The European Union summoned Israel's ambassador.
 "The Israeli ambassador has been invited by the Executive Secretary General of the EEAS (European External Action Service) to meet to set out the depth of our concerns," a spokesperson said.